-On September 17, 2019, the Treasury Department released the long-awaited comprehensive draft regulations to implement FIRRMA, which will significantly expand the jurisdiction of CFIUS to cover a much wider range of transactions, likely resulting in a dramatic spike in CFIUS reviews in 2020 and beyond.
-The new regulations take effect no later than February 13, 2020.
+On September 17, 2019, the Treasury Department released the long-awaited comprehensive draft regulations to implement FIRRMA, which significantly expand the jurisdiction of CFIUS to cover a much wider range of transactions.
+The new regulations took effect February 13, 2020.

 Foreign Ownership, Control, or Influence (FOCI)

-In addition, when a foreign investment is in a US company that performs classified work for the US Government, ArentFox Schiff is very experienced at implementing and advising on measures to mitigate foreign ownership, control, or influence (FOCI) in accordance with the government’s National Industrial Security Program Operating Manual (NISPOM).
+In addition, when a foreign investment is in a US company that performs classified work for the US Government, we are very experienced at implementing and advising on measures to mitigate foreign ownership, control, or influence (FOCI) in accordance with the government’s National Industrial Security Program Operating Manual (NISPOM).
 Our team works closely with the Defense Security Service (DSS) and other cognizant security agencies to identify potential FOCI – and to implement mitigation measures.